jawz101/ublockOrigin_wordpressWhitelist/README.md

 https://raw.githubusercontent.com/jawz101/ublockOrigin_wordpressWhitelist/master/my-ublock-static-filters_wordpressWhitelist.txt

 According to [some stats, Wordpress is used on approximately 35% of websites on the Internet](https://kinsta.com/wordpress-market-share/).
-I noticed a lot of 1st party content getting through your typical uBlock Origin filter lists that pertained to Wordpress Plugins.
+I noticed a lot of 3rd party code is allowed as it is installed 1st party as a plugin.
 Many of these served basic site functionality while many others were just revenue plugins and social sharing bloat.
-Rather than pick what to block I made a filter to block all scripts from the /wp-content/plugins/ folder and whitelist those I encounter that fix basic site breakage.
+Rather than pick what to block, this filter blocks all scripts from the /wp-content/plugins/ folder and whitelists those that fix basic site breakage.

-My test:
-copy the contents of this file into your MyFilters section (or import it).
-Now, open the uBlock log screen and navigate to androidpolice.com (or any site heavy with wordpress plugins.
-You will see very few allowed but several analytic plugin scripts blocked.
-I don't know whether or not there is a performance penalty for these sorts of rules but it's just me seeing how much I will need to touch it.
-Over the course of a couple of years I have had to add 24 exceptions so far but a cursory google search tells me there are thousands of plugins it is blocking.

-I may be onto something

 [65 WordPress Plugins That Slow Down Your Website (And How To Use GTmetrix To Find Your Slowest Loading Plugins)](https://onlinemediamasters.com/slow-wordpress-plugins/)